 Finding a research opportunity that helps you refine your academic and career interests, develop your academic identity, and helps you make decisions about career goals requires effort and persistence.

-- STEP 5: Collaborate with your mentor to prepare your application to the UROC Researcher program.
+- Step 6: Collaborate with your mentor to prepare your application to the UROC Researcher Program.

-- STEP 4: Submit your UROC Researcher application by the next UROC Researcher application deadline.
+- Step 7: Submit your UROC Researcher application by the next UROC Researcher application deadline.

 The National Science Foundation (NSF) is an independent federal agency created by Congress in 1950.
 In many fields such as mathematics, computer science, and the social sciences, this site is where students should start to view multiple summer research programs at once.

-Pathways to Science supports pathways to the STEM fields: science, technology, engineering, and mathematics.
-Particular emphasis on connecting underrepresented groups with STEM programs, funding, mentoring and resources.
+Pathways to Science supports pathways to STEM fields.
+Particular emphasis on connecting underrepresented groups with STEM program, funding, mentoring, and resources.

-Since 1992, the Leadership Alliance has encouraged students from groups traditionally underrepresented in the sciences, engineering, social sciences and humanities to pursue research careers in the academic, public and private sectors.
+Since 1992, the Leadership Alliance has encouraged students from groups of traditionally underrepresented in the sciences, engineering, social sciences, and humanities to pursue research careers in the academic, public, and private sectors.

 The DOE Scholars Program introduces students or recent college graduates to DOE's mission and operations.
 As a participant in the DOE Scholars Program, you will earn a competitive edge by familiarizing yourself with DOE functions while showcasing your education, talent, and skills.

 DYNS utilizes computational methods to understand brain-mind interactions across all levels of architecture, from single neurons to complex networks, with a focus on the roles of these levels in an organism's behavior.